← All posts

 This allows you to keep better track of what each of your deliverables looked like and how the page has progressed from start-to-finish.

-22. Export your doc as other file types
+22. Export your doc to different file formats

 Unless you’re using Google Docs to create internal company documentation, you’ll probably need to export them into other formats.
 Like PDFs for company flyers.
 Or web pages for your developers to use on the website.